 Other Federal agencies employ police and special agents with sworn arrest powers and the authority to carry firearms.
 These agencies include the Postal Service, the Bureau of Indian Affairs Office of Law Enforcement, the Forest Service, and the National Park Service.

-The jobs of some Federal agents, such as U.S. Secret Service and DEA special agents, require extensive travel, often on very short notice.
+Some federal agencies, such as the Federal Bureau of Investigation and U.S. Secret Service, require extensive travel, often on short notice.
 These agents may relocate a number of times over the course of their careers.
-Some special agents, such as those in the U.S. Border Patrol, may work outdoors in rugged terrain and in all kinds of weather.
+Other agencies, such as U.S. Border Patrol, may require work outdoors in rugged terrain and in all kinds of weather.

 Applicants usually must have at least a high school education, and some departments require 1 or 2 years of college coursework or, in some cases, a college degree.
 Physical education classes and participation in sports are also helpful in developing the competitiveness, stamina, and agility needed for many law enforcement positions.
 Knowledge of a foreign language is an asset in many Federal agencies and urban departments.